 Documents to download

 • flavourings of e-cigarettes.

-These elements can all be regulated at a domestic level.
-England and Wales, Northern Ireland and Scotland have each introduced age restrictions on e-cigarettes that prohibit their sale to, and their purchase on behalf of, under 18s.
+England and Wales, Northern Ireland and Scotland each introduced age restrictions on e-cigarettes that prohibit their sale to, and their purchase on behalf of, under 18s.
+Further details on age restrictions are set out in the Commons Library briefing on Advertising, marketing and promotion of vaping products.
 In 2015/16 the Welsh Government attempted to go further and introduce controls on the use of e-cigarettes in public places, though the Bill was subsequently rejected by the Welsh Assembly.

-The Scottish Government has made provision, through the Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016, to restrict the advertising of vapour products through secondary legislation, though regulations are not yet in place.
+Documents to download